 Our current technology research focuses on laser patterning technology.
 The approach unites the advantages of lithographic precision with rapid prototyping of recent 3d printing technology.

-Exploiting this patterning technology, we strive to synthesize many different molecules in a novel solid material-based organic synthesis approach.
-Combining our expertise in organic chemistry and surface patterning with novel biological questions, we can synthetically create the whole genomic information of a pathogen.
-This allows us to screen e.g. the whole proteomes of different viruses to find novel diagnostic biomarkers.
+Exploiting this patterning technology, we strive to synthesize many different molecules and materials in a novel solid material-based organic synthesis approach.
+Combining our expertise in organic chemistry, materials science, and surface patterning with novel research questions, we can synthetically create the whole genomic information of a pathogen or generate new catalysts.

 - Chemistry (surface chemistry, organic synthesis)